berycoin-project/berycoin-web-wallet/README.md

-# qtum-web-wallet
+# berycoin-web-wallet
-A web wallet for QTUM
+A web wallet for BERYCOIN